vijithazillepalli/alg-alg-2015/README.md

 Q. What is the purpose of these files ?

 A. Following are the files and their purposes.
-  1. scribe-book.sty which contains all the necessary macros needed for produce the PDF.
+  1. ``scribe-book.sty`` which contains all the necessary macros needed for produce the PDF.
-  2. Files with name Month-XX-XX.tex for example Aug-10-12.tex.
+  2. Files with name Month-XX-XX.tex for example ``Aug-10-12.tex``.
 These files are named after the date of scribing.
 The student who has booked this date need to add lecture notes in this file.
-  3. main.tex which is the main tex file.
+  3. ``main.tex`` which is the main tex file.
 All of the above files are included here.
 To produce PDF, you should compile this file and not other files.

 Q. How to write the scribe ?